 To ensure long-term reliable operation it is essential to select the proper uninterruptible power supply (UPS) for use in the correct temperature and environments.

-The UPS should not be placed near other heat sources or near open windows or areas that contain high amounts of moisture; and the environment should be free of excessive dust and corrosive fumes.
+An uninterruptible power supply should not be placed near other heat sources or near open windows or areas that contain high amounts of moisture; and the environment should be free of excessive dust and corrosive fumes.
 In addition, the ventilation openings at the front, side or rear of the unit must not be blocked.

-In many cases, a UPS is designed for use in the stated temperature environment, so internal components near their temperature limits could exceed their maximum temperature ratings.
-This could result in the UPS having a reduced reliability and life span, or an outright failure.
+In many cases, a UPS system is designed for use in the stated temperature environment, so internal components near their temperature limits could exceed their maximum temperature ratings.
+This could result in the UPS solution having a reduced reliability and life span, or an outright failure.

 Conditioned free cooling

 The first thing to know about free cooling is that it harnesses a free element – outside air.
 The most direct way to use this air to cool your UPS room is to fit vents or windows that you can open on a cold day.
-That’s how the principle of free cooling was first born, but today’s free cooling solutions are significantly more sophisticated and energy efficient.
+That’s how the principle of free cooling was first born, but today’s free cooling UPS solutions are significantly more sophisticated and energy efficient.